yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 without them.
 You will see how soon he realizes who the boss is and what it means when the boss is not happy!

+{% quote Obviously, the best desk is the one at which nobody can see your monitor %}

 **A Bad Office Spot Is a Great De-Motivator**.
 This is a classic instrument of punishment: The worst desks go to those who forget who the boss is around here.
 Obviously, the best desk is the